RAM-W600: A Multi-Task Wrist Dataset and Benchmark for Rheumatoid Arthritis: Overview of Dataset

 \subsection{Statistics of RAM-W600}

-We present statistical analyses of the RAM-W600 dataset to characterize both the internal cohorts (HMCRD, SCGH, HU) and the external validation data (DHA).
+We present statistical analyses of the RAM-W600 dataset to characterize both the RA cohort and the Non-RA cohort.
 Key attributes, including patient demographics (age, gender), institutional sources, follow-up frequency (phase), and BE scores, were systematically examined.
 In addition, joint-specific BE score distributions were compared across anatomical locations.
 Detailed statistics are summarized in Fig.~\ref{fig: data_distribution}.
-The majority of patients in the internal cohort are female, with HMCRD contributing the largest number of cases and HU the fewest.
+The RA cohort (A) collected from HMCRD, SCGH, and HU primarily consists of female patients.
+This pattern accords with epidemiologic evidence, since RA occurs most frequently in women between 30 and 50 years of age~\cite{pfeil2007computer,kvien2006epidemiological}.
 Most wrist joints in this cohort are annotated with an SvdH BE score of 0, indicating minimal erosive changes, while non-zero scores remain relatively uncommon.
 In addition, most patients underwent only a single imaging phase, and the age distribution spans a broad range.
-In contrast, the external cohort (B) exhibits a balanced gender ratio and a narrow age distribution centered around 18 years, consistent with its role as a healthy control group.
+The Non-RA cohort (B) includes healthy controls from HMCRD and HU, as well as additional cohorts from DHA, BTXRD, and FA.
+This group exhibits a more balanced gender ratio and also shows a broad age distribution.
 Joint-level SvdH BE annotations in (C) reveal a highly imbalanced distribution across joint surfaces, with the vast majority of joint faces assigned a score of 0.
 Higher scores, such as 3 or 5, are nearly absent.
+Such an imbalanced distribution has been commonly reported in clinical cohorts~\cite{bruynesteyn2002determination, jansen2001predictors}.
+With advances in medical care, early detection and the effective use of disease-modifying treatments have markedly reduced the number of patients progressing to late-stage RA, making high BE scores increasingly rare in modern cohorts.
+Moreover, CR imaging is primarily performed to monitor early and moderate stages of RA, while advanced stages are less frequently imaged in current clinical practice.